 To access an unarchived database from the classpath, specify the name of the database relative to the directory in the classpath.
 You can use the classpath subprotocol if such a database is ambiguous within the directory system.
-See Embedded Derby JDBC database connection URL for more information.

 For example, for a database called sample in C:\derby\demo\databases, you can put the C:\derby\demo\databases directory in the classpath and access sample like this: